couchbaselabs/sdk-rfcs/rfc/0013-kv-error-map.md

 Error attributes beyond the retry attributes (discussed further down), which is utilized to indicate that a client must use the retry semantics of the particular error are not in scope for this document.
 A future RFC will provide details on additional attributes that may be added, and the behaviors they will provide.
 If in doubt if an attribute should be used, the SDK should use a conservative approach and favor backwards compatibility.

 # Error Attributes
 Error Categories act as the driving force behind the utility of the error map.
-Categories define the basic characteristics of an error condition so that even if the SDK does not understand a specific error code, it may determine the next course of action based on the error’s defined attributes.
+Categories define the basic characteristics of an error condition so that even if the SDK does not understand a specific error code, it may determine the next course of action based on the error's defined attributes.

 Attributes are the most important part of the error map as they convey how an error code should be handled.
 An error code may have more than a single attribute.